bcrowell/bcrowell.github.io/faster_than_light/index.md

 The converse is also true: if two vectors have the same measure, then we can always turn one into the other by some change in our frame of reference.
 For spacetime vectors in 3+1 dimensions, this may require some combination of a rotation and a change in your state of motion.
-(It may also require an additional flip of the vector so that the future-directed arrowhead becomes one that points toward the past.
+(It may also require an additional flip of the vector so that a future-directed arrowhead becomes one that points toward the past.
 For now, let's not worry about that possibility, which is not something that you can do without being Benjamin Button.)
 Two such vectors, which have the same interval, can be considered equivalent.